department-of-veterans-affairs/va.gov-team/products/content-localization/Anchor-Tags-Use-Cases.md

  Description: Alignment and placement

- - The copy link icon should appear at the bottonm of each answer in a Q/A
+ - The copy link icon should appear at the end of each answer in a Q/A
  - When space permits, the "Link copied" text will appear to the right of the icon and the top of the boxes will be aligned.
  - When there is not enough space to the right of an icon, the "Link copied" text will appear to the left of the icon overlapping the h3